lnn2204/lnn2204.github.io/_posts/2023-09-02-My-First-Crackmes-Solution.md

 ---
 layout: post
-title: "FirstCrackMen"
+title: FirstCrackMen
-description: "This is for begginers.
-To use it, open cmd and the write "FirstCrackMe ""
+description: This is for begginers.
+To use it, open cmd and the write "FirstCrackMe "
 date: 2023-09-02
 tags: Crackmes
 permalink: /crackmes/64ee0f7fd931496abf909393